francisco-solis99/soundwave/README.md

 3. Install npm packages `npm i`
 4. Open MySQL and create a database called soundwaver `CREATE DATABASE soundwave`
 5. Open the soundwave repo folder (we recommend using VScode) and create a **.env** file.
 Add the data with the .env-example variables from your sql server.
-6. Enter the command `./node_modules/.bin/sequelize db:migrate` in the terminal to run migrations and create the tables.
+6. Enter the command `npm run migrations:run` in the terminal to run migrations and create the tables.
+7. Then run the command `npm run seeders:run` to insert initial data into the tables.
-7. Run the app `npm run dev`
+8. Run the app `npm run dev`

-> Check this [tutorial]() to run the app!
+> Check this [tutorial]() to run the app in your local machine!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage